neo-one-suite/neo-one/packages/neo-one-website/docs/3-api-reference/2-client.md

 }
 ```

 Transfer native assets in the specified amount(s) to the specified Address(es).
 Accepts either a single transfer or an array of transfer objects.
-Note that we use an `InvocationTransaction` for transfers in order to reduce the overall bundle size since they can be used equivalently to `ContractTransaction`s. @returns `Promise<TransactionResult<TransactionReceipt, InvocationTransaction>>`.
+Note that we use an [`InvocationTransaction`](/docs/client#InvocationTransaction) for transfers in order to reduce the overall bundle size since they can be used equivalently to [`ContractTransaction`](/docs/client#ContractTransaction)s.
+Returns `Promise<TransactionResult<TransactionReceipt, InvocationTransaction>>`.

 ##### `Client#claim`